A generalized Neyman-Pearson lemma for sublinear expectations: Introduction

-The paper is organized as follows.
-In section 2, we state our problem.
-In section 3, we transform the initial problem and divide into two cases to get the representation of the optimal solution.
-In section 4, we have discussed the existence of the optimal solution.
-In section 5, we study the hypothesis testing problem when the test functions are restrained to be chosen in a smaller space $L^{1}_{c}$.
+This paper is organized as follows.
+In section 2, we formulate our problem.
+In section 3, we study the properties of the optimal tests and obtain the representation of the optimal tests.
+Some results are discussed when the sublinear expectation can be represented by a family of probability measures.